 Worldfamous in lots of varieties

-Nowadays, there are many different types of paella besides the traditional ‘Paella Valenciana.’
+Nowadays, there are many different types of paella besides the authentic ‘Paella Valenciana.’

-The variety with seafood is probably the most well-known one for many people.
+The variety with seafood, a.k.a.
+Seafood Paella, is probably the most well-known one for many people.

 Besides this ‘Paella de Marisco,’ there are the vegetarian ‘Paella de Verduras’ and the black ‘Arroz Negro’: black paella made with squid ink.